Business and Other Risks

 Raw material procurement

-The Group's main business is beverages, mainly tea-based beverages; however, growing demand for tea leaves used in beverages in addition to decline in the farming population and decreased tea production due to decline in the tea planting area could prevent the Group from procuring the tea leaves it requires, leading to deterioration in the supply-demand balance, and rising prices for imported raw materials (grains, vegetables, etc.) could push up procurement costs, increasing the cost of goods sold.
+The Group's main business is beverages, mainly tea-based beverages; however, growing demand for tea leaves used in beverages in addition to decline in the farming population and decreased tea production due to decline in the tea planting area could prevent the Group from procuring the tea leaves it requires, leading to deterioration in the supply-demand balance, and rising prices for imported raw materials (grains, vegetables, etc.) and unfavorable exchange rates could push up procurement costs, increasing the cost of goods sold.

 Moreover, soaring prices for oil, which is the raw material of the PET bottle containers the Group uses for its beverage products, could increase the cost of goods sold.